ARCVEGA/Beach_House/README.md

 ## Contributing

 Thank you for your interest in this project!
 Please reference the [Contributing](https://github.com/ARCVEGA/Beach_House/blob/master/CONTRIBUTING.md) manual for more information on how you can contribute to this project.

+If you have found a bug or just want to propose ideas that you feel would improve this project, please visit the [issues](https://github.com/ARCVEGA/Beach_House/issues) section